RedElastic/reactive-stock-trader/deploy/instructions/3-create-and-deploy-bff-container.md

 At this point, it should start successfully.

-## 12. Add reactivestocktrader.com to your hosts file:
+## 12. Add reactivestocktrader.com to your hosts file

 We have it configured in ALLOWED_HOSTS that `reactivestocktrader.com` is whitelisted.
 In order to make this happen, you'll need to add it to your hosts file.